marmelab/react-admin/.github/pull_request_template.md

 - [ ] The PR includes **unit tests** (if not possible, describe why)
 - [ ] The PR includes one or several **stories** (if not possible, describe why)
 - [ ] The **documentation** is up to date

+Also, please make sure to read the [contributing guidelines](https://github.com/marmelab/react-admin#contributing).